heisenburger/ws/_posts/2016-04-21-feminism-is-a-ramp.md

 <p style="text-align: center;">&#8729; &#8729; &#8729;</p>

-I went from ‘cool girl’, to choice feminist, to seeing systemic and subconscious biases.
+<span class="drop-cap">I</span> went from ‘cool girl’, to choice feminist, to seeing systemic and subconscious biases.
 I finally realised how learning about this is a process — a *ramp*.
 And a dialogue between us can only happen if we empathise with each other, no matter where we sit.

 And progress — as a community, as an industry — only happens when we take part in this dialogue.
 When we challenge others.
 When we challenge ourselves.